Accessibility and Open Educational Resources

 Efficacy-Based ResearchEfficacy-based research refers to the extent to which materials have been proven to be effective in helping students to meet instructional goals.

 In contrast to the instructional efficacy validation often required of commercial (print) textbooks and their associated instructional materials, research related to the educational efficacy of OERs is spotty at best.
 This may have to do with the informal nature of OER publishing and the associated lack of research-based distribution and procurement protocols, and it may be partially to do with the fact that OERs exist as only one component in the digital learning universe where content, delivery, data, and discussions are all part of the education process.
 This connectivist theory of learning postulates that digital learning requires both a learner and a learning community and that knowledge occurs at the intersection of the two as a distributed function.9 Reviewing the efficacy of OERs through this lens as well as in light of activity theory and social constructivism, Panke and Seufort have explored the importance of self-regulation and engagement as important factors influencing the success or failure of students using OERs.10 These researchers noted that OERs present distinct challenges for efficacy research and felt it was unlikely that a single theoretical framework or approach would prove to be sufficient in capturing both the potential and the liabilities of these resources.11

-Since there is little if any reported efficacy research information associated with specific OERs, the best approach to assuring that resources are felt to be effective and useful is to ask colleagues or students for their impressions.
-Additionally, some online resources for collecting user impressions of OER effectiveness exist, but these often provide strategies for evaluating OERs rather than the evaluations themselves.
+There is little reported efficacy research information associated with specific OERs, the best approach to assuring that resources are felt to be effective and useful is to ask colleagues or students for their impressions.
+The Open Education Group Review Project provides a summary of empirical research on the impacts of OER adoption.

 AssessmentsVarious types of assessments may be included with, embedded into, or aligned with OERs.